Director, Experience Strategy & Research

 arrow-progress

-Stage 3 — Team Efficiency: Devised workflows to optimize the Product team’s capability from conception to execution; Coached the young Product team on best practices of Agile and UX to deliver repeatable & measurable outcomes
+Devised workflows that optimized the product team’s capability from concept to execution, cutting delivery cycles by 25%.
+Coached the young team on Agile and UX best practices, enabling them to deliver repeatable, measurable outcomes and raise release speed.

 people-group